pacphi/make-onboarding-suck-less/README.md

-# make-onboarding-suck-less
+# Make Onboarding Suck Less

 Experiments with Docker, Packer and Vagrant.
 Striving to make it easy for varying persona to get started with a curated collection of tooling packaged and available on popular OSes.
-And standing on the shoulders of giants.
+All while standing on the shoulders of giants.